 With the formation of the permanent Garrison Artillery in 1884, Frederick Silver and Robert George Vinning Parker, Sergeant Majors with considerable experience in the Royal Marine Artillery and Royal Garrison Artillery, then serving as constables in the Armed Constabulary, were transferred to the Garrison Artillery as instructors.
 Providing a solid base of experience, Silver and Parker were instrumental in mounting much of New Zealand’s Garrison artillery, compiling books and manuals and, in conjunction with the Defence Storekeeper managing the stocks of Artillery ammunition.

 With the government’s encouragement, Major John Whitney established Whitney & Sons as an ammunition manufacturing company in Auckland.
-With additional investors, this company became the Colonial Ammunition Company (CAC) in 1888, not only the first ammunition manufacturer in New Zealand but the first in Australasia.
-Entering a contract with the New Zealand Government to produce Small Arms Ammunition (SAA), the deal was that the government provided the powder with the CAC providing the components for the manufacture of complete cartridges.
-The Governments retained the right to inspect and conduct quality control inspections on each batch before acceptance by the New Zealand Forces.
+With additional investors, this company became the Colonial Ammunition Company (CAC) in 1888, the first ammunition manufacturer in New Zealand and the first in Australasia.
+Entering a contract with the New Zealand Government to produce Small Arms Ammunition (SAA), the deal was that the government provided the powder with the CAC providing the components for manufacturing complete cartridges.
+The Government retained the right to inspect and conduct quality control inspections on each batch before acceptance by the New Zealand Forces.
 The testing regime was a simple one which consisted of testing only a small percentage of a batch by test firing.
 The test results were based on the performance of this percentage that the ammunition is accepted or rejected.

 With the production of .577 Snyder Ball Ammunition underway by 1890, the first testing, inspection and acceptance of the initial batches were conducted by Major John Pirie of the New Zealand Militia.
 Formerly a Major in the Guernsey Militia, Major Pirie immigrated to New Zealand, becoming the Auckland District Musketry Instructor in 1881 and conducting inspections of manufactured Ammunition until July 1891.
-From July 1891, responsibility for ammunition inspection was then passed to the Officer Commanding of the Auckland District, which at the time was a Major Goring.
+From July 1891, ammunition inspection was passed to the Officer Commanding the Auckland District, Major Goring.
 In 1893, Lieutenant J E Hume of the Permanent Militia was responsible for examining ammunition.
 Hume held this responsibility in addition to his other duties until 1898.